DAXaholic/AOTExportSeparated/README.md

 ==================

-Small project for Dynamics AX 2009, which allows exporting an AOT node and its children into separate XPO files.
+Small project for Dynamics AX 2009, which allows exporting an AOT node and its children into separate XPO files sorted by element type.
+This is useful for interacting with VCS such as SVN or Git.
+This repository is an example of such an export.

 Installation